bsoja/LegionGame/README.md

 ## Current status
 Architecture and basic UI is done, most progress is made for map view.

+## Localization
+Game should be easily to localize, currently only Polish and (mostly) English version is available.

 ## Contribution
 If you would like to help/comment/donate or have some ideas, please let me know.